lukso-network/docs/docs/standards/universal-profile/03-lsp3-universal-profile-metadata.md

 }
 ```

-The value attached to this key is a [JSONURL encoded value](../../standards/generic-standards/01-lsp2-json-schema.md).
+The value attached to this key is a [JSONURL-encoded value](../../standards/generic-standards/01-lsp2-json-schema.md).
 It represents a reference to a [JSON file that describes the Universal Profile MetaData](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-3-UniversalProfile-Metadata.md#lsp3profile).
-The file can be stored on a centralised or decentralised storage.
+The file can be stored on a centralized or decentralized storage.

-Inside the JSON file, the keys `profileImage` and `backgroundImage` can accept an array of images, each defining an image with different dimensions (width + height).
-This is useful for client interfaces to download and serve the images with the most suitable dimensions instead of re-scale them.
+Inside the JSON file, the keys `profileImage` and `backgroundImage` can accept an array of images, defining an image with different dimensions, `width` and `height`.
+Picture scaling is helpful for client interfaces to download and serve the images with the most suitable dimensions instead of re-scale them afterward.

 <details>
     <summary>Example of JSON File linked to <code>LSP3Profile</code> key</summary>